 BIS capital roadmap published (February 2015)

-BIS has now completed the analysis of the consultation 'Creating the future: a 2020 vision for science and research' - external link and following the Autumn Statement, has published a capital roadmap as part of the Science and Innovation Strategy (SIS) - external link.
+BIS has now completed the analysis of the consultation 'Creating the future: a 2020 vision for science and research' (PDF) - external link - and, following the Autumn Statement, has published a capital roadmap as part of the Science and Innovation Strategy (PDF) - external link.
 Several funding announcements were made during the Autumn Statement including £31 million to create an energy security and innovation observing system for the subsurface that will contribute to the UK's energy security.

 NERC's developing approach to capital investment (October 2014)